D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 What should you do?

 - unblock TCP 445
-- check that permission is configure correctly
+- check that permission is configured correctly
 - unblock port 2049
 - enable New Technology LAN Manager version 1 (NTLMv1)